-- Napkin Table Tents: Persons wishing to post information on tables (in the table tent holders provided) must receive approval from or the Office of Student Affairs.
-Table tent holders can be utilized in O'Bryan's Dining Hall. or Bartholomy-Taylor Hall.
-Table tent dimensions: 4" width by 6" height.
-Loose flyers, posters, or notices are not permitted without authorization from the Office of Student Affairs. - Sidewalk Chalk or Window Paint: Students, faculty or staff that wish to publicize an event by using chalk on sidewalks or window paint (O'Bryan's Dining Hall only) must obtain per-mission from Student Activities office at least three days in advance of the advertising date.
+• Sidewalk Chalk or Window Paint: Students, faculty or staff that wish to publicize an event by using chalk on sidewalks or window paint (O'Bryan's Dining Hall only) must obtain permission from Student Activities office at least three days in advance of the advertising date.
 A sketch/text of proposed chalking must be submitted for approval.
 No other substance besides sidewalk chalk may be used.
 Chalking on walls, brick, or within ten feet of a campus building is prohibited.
-Also, only designated window paint should be used on windows in O'Bryan's Dining Hall.
+Also only designated window paint should be used on windows in O'Bryan's Dining Hall.
 Failure to follow these guidelines may result in restitution for any damage or necessary cleaning and may result in loss of chalking and painting privileges.